 Founded by American producers and screenwriters Milton Subotsky and Max Rosenberg, Amicus Productions came out of the starting gate in 1963 with cash-in musical comedy It’s Trad, Dad and brought Dalekmania to the big screen with Dr Who & The Daleks and Dalek Invasion Earth 2150 AD (causing canon-botherers 50 years of headaches and establishing that the Doctor could be re-cast before William Hartnell handed over to Patrick Troughton), but it was with their ‘portmanteau’-style horror anthologies that they established (in modern terms) their brand identity – from 1965’s Dr. Terror’s House of Horrors to 1974’s From Beyond The Grave, at which point it was felt that this particular format had been exhausted commercially.

-As with their anthologies, Amicus didn’t entirely break tradition with The Beast Must Die – the action-horror-whodunit boasted a star-studded cast headed by Amicus favourite Peter Cushing, everyone’s third-favourite-Blofeld Charles Gray and Stunt Nazi Anton Diffring, and the screenplay (written by Michael Winder) was based on an existing property plucked off the shelf: The short story There Shall Be No Darkness by James Blish which was originally published in Thrilling Wonder Stories.
+Amicus didn’t entirely break their formula with The Beast Must Die.
+As with their anthologies, the action-horror-whodunit boasted a typically star-studded cast headed by Amicus favourite Peter Cushing, everyone’s third-favourite-Blofeld Charles Gray and Stunt Nazi Anton Diffring, and the screenplay (written by Michael Winder) was based on an existing property plucked off the shelf: The short story There Shall Be No Darkness by James Blish which was originally published in Thrilling Wonder Stories.